 For a long time now i’ve been fascinated by paragliding.
-The idea of gliding effortlessly above the mountains has always been appealing to me and flying with equipment so minimalist it more closely resembles a tent than an aircraft, somehow makes it even more alluring.
+The idea of gliding effortlessly above the mountains has always been appealing.
+For me, flying with equipment so minimalist that it more closely resembles a tent than an aircraft, somehow makes it even more alluring.

 For the last six years I have been skydiving and flying speedwings in the mountains.
 These small gliders are extremely fast and sink rapidly, practically teleporting you from a summit of your choice to the valley below in a matter of minutes.
 As you can imagine this is great fun and opens up a world of possibilities for adventurous mountain descents, either on foot or with skis.

-But like pretty much everything that operates an extreme end of the performance spectrum there are tradeoffs.
+But like pretty much everything that operates at the extreme end of the performance spectrum there are tradeoffs.
 Small wings offer big advantages in high winds or turbulent air, where the pilot might need to make a quick escape from bad conditions.
-But as a result they lack the ability to truly fly in three dimensions.
+But the tradeoff is that they lack the ability to truly fly in three dimensions.
 The slower speed, better glide and significantly lower sink rate mean that with a paraglider you can make use of rising air to gain altitude and climb high into the sky.

 To fly high and cover long distances you need to utilise thermals, columns of warm air rising from the surface, to gain altitude.
 The theory is quite simple, fly into a thermal and turn in circles which keep your wing inside the rising air.
 If the air is rising faster than your glider sinks through it, you go up.
 Once up at cloud base, you glide off in your direction of choice or just drift downwind like a hot air balloon, all the while searching for the next thermal.

-While it’s easy to appreciate the huge potential that such a capability could offer, in practice achieving a prolonged flight with a paraglider can be a somewhat complicated undertaking.
-But nonetheless curiosity got the better of me so I ordered a glider and started the long learning process.
+While it’s easy to appreciate the huge potential that such a capability could offer, in practice actually achieving a prolonged flight with a paraglider can be a somewhat complicated undertaking.
+But nonetheless curiosity got the better of me, so I ordered a glider and started the long learning process.

 As the national lockdown in Scotland was slowly lifted my wing arrived.
 With previous experience flying skydiving canopies and speedwings, adapting to flying the wing was pretty straightforward.
 With every flight I was learning new things really enjoying the process.
 For a long time I had wondered if the comparatively slow speeds of paragliding would be boring compared with speedflying, but in some ways it’s quite the opposite.
-Slower speed gives you more time to think and to fly a paraglider well, there is a lot of thinking to do.
+Slower speeds give you more time to think and to fly a paraglider well, there’s a lot of thinking to do.

 In the end it was a challenging process but a deeply rewarding one.
 After a week of bombing out on nearly 20 flights the pieces all started to come together, but it had been a struggle.
 To find a thermal and climb in it ultimately takes a mix of wing control and mind control.
 For me the wing control side was pretty straight forward given my past flying experience, but the mental side was surprisingly harder.